-This study suggests that farmers be encouraged to enhance their drying methods by using natural convection solar drying as a preservation method that maintains nutritional and sensory quality of dried figs. Also, this study should be supplemented with additional analysis such as fibers, phenolic/bioactive compounds, antioxidant activity and individual sugars (fructose, sucrose, etc).
+In terms of conclusion, this study suggest that farmers are encouraged to enhance their drying methods by using natural convection solar drying as a preservative method that maintain nutritional and sensory quality of dried figs. On other hands, this study must be completed by more specific analyses such as fibers, phenolic/bioactive compounds, antioxidant activity and individual sugars (fructose, sucrose, sucrose, etc).
 This could help to understand links between consumers' preferences and functional characteristics of dried figs.